-- 1.1.
-Sexual Harassment is defined in the Equality Act 2010 as unwanted conduct of a sexual nature which has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them. - 1.1.1.
+1.1.
+Sexual Harassment is unlawful.
+It is defined in the Equality Act 2010 as unwanted conduct of a sexual nature which has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

+- 1.1.1.
 In Northern Ireland, the relevant legislation is the Sex Discrimination (Northern Ireland) Order 1976 As Amended.
 Together, these are referred to in this policy as 'equality law'. - 1.1.2.
-Equality law makes discrimination by trade unions against both their members and their employees unlawful.
-In some cases an award of compensation can be made both against the trade union and the employee or member who has perpetrated the discriminatory act, including an act of sexual harassment. - 1.1.3.
 Sexual harassment can still be unlawful even if a person may not have intended their conduct to be offensive.
-Sexual harassment can still be a breach of this policy, even if it is not unlawful. - 1.1.4.
-Unwanted conduct of a sexual nature covers a range of behaviour and can include: - sexual comments, such as making remarks about someone's appearance, clothes or body, sexual jokes, innuendo or nicknames

-- the display or circulation of pornography (even if not seen by an individual, if they are aware that the material is being viewed by others in a relevant situation) - displaying sexually graphic pictures, posters or photos - suggestive looks, staring or leering - propositions and sexual advances including unwelcome 'flirting' - requests or demands for sexual favours - sexual gestures or inappropriate physical contact - deliberately displaying private body parts - taking photos of a sexual nature or for sexual gratification without someone's permission - intrusive questions about a person's private or sex life or a person discussing their own sex life - sexual posts or contact on social media - spreading sexual rumours about a person - sending sexually explicit emails or text messages, and sexual assault including unwelcome touching, hugging, massaging or kissing - 1.1.5.
-The conduct does not need to be sexually motivated, only sexual in nature. - 1.1.6.
-It is not necessary for someone to object either at the time, or at all, before conduct can be described as unwanted. - 1.1.7.
+Sexual harassment can still be a breach of this policy, even if it is not unlawful. - 1.1.3.
+Unwanted conduct of a sexual nature covers a range of behaviour and can include: - sexual comments, such as making remarks about someone's appearance, clothes or body, sexual jokes, innuendo or nicknames - the display or circulation of pornography (even if not seen by an individual, if they are aware that the material is being viewed by others where they work) - displaying sexually graphic pictures, posters or photos - suggestive looks, staring or leering - propositions and sexual advances including unwelcome 'flirting' - requests or demands for sexual favours - sexual gestures or inappropriate physical contact - deliberately displaying private body parts - taking photos of a sexual nature or for sexual gratification without someone's permission - intrusive questions about a person's private or sex life or a person discussing their own sex life - sexual posts or contact on social media - spreading sexual rumours about a person - sending sexually explicit emails or text messages, and sexual assault including unwelcome touching, hugging, massaging or kissing - 1.1.4.
+The conduct does not need to be sexually motivated, only sexual in nature.

+- 1.1.5.
+It is not necessary for someone to object either at the time, or at all, before conduct can be described as unwanted. - 1.1.6.
 The conduct does not need to be a 'pattern of behaviour' under employment case law (although there is separate criminal legislation, the Protection from Harassment Act 1997 which does require a "course of conduct").
 A series of incidents which taken separately may seem trivial, can together constitute sexual harassment.
 Equally, one isolated incident can be sexual harassment.

-A woman attends a branch meeting and another member tells her that he is happy to see she has increased her chances of getting an elected role by showing off her attractive legs.
+A woman attends a job interview and the interviewer tells her that he is happy to see she has increased her chances of getting the job by showing off her attractive legs.
 This violates her dignity and creates an offensive environment for her, constituting sexual harassment.

-1.1.8.
+1.1.7.
 The conduct does not have to be specifically targeted at an individual to amount to sexual harassment.

-A member may attend meetings where people display pornography or make sexual comments about LGBT people.
-This creates an offensive environment for the member even though no one has made comments about the member directly or behaved in a sexual way towards them.
+A worker may work in an office where people display pornography or make sexual comments about LGBT people.
+This creates an offensive environment for the worker even though no one has made comments about the worker directly or behaved in a sexual way towards them.

-1.1.9.
-Conduct that is directed at one person, or at no-one, may still constitute sexual harassment of another person because of the offensive environment it creates.
+- 1.1.8.
+Conduct that is directed at one person, or at no-one, may still constitute sexual harassment of another person because of the offensive environment it creates. - 1.1.9.

-- 1.1.10.
 Some forms of sexual harassment are also criminal offences, for example behaviour that would be called exposure, sexual assault or rape.
-They are still policy violations as well, and so will be dealt with under this policy whether or not someone also reports them to police. - 1.1.11.
-It is also unlawful and a violation of this policy to treat a member worse because of sexual harassment that happened to them.
+They are still disciplinary offences as well and are dealt with under this policy whether or not someone also reports them to police. - 1.1.10.
+It is also unlawful to treat a worker worse because of sexual harassment that happened to them.